lbraglia/telegram/README.md

 ## Here, check what you have inserted
 bot$getUpdates()

-## You're interested in the chat_id variable: in order to set a
+## You're interested in the message.chat.id variable: in order to set a
 ## default chat_id for the following commands (to ease typing)
 bot$set_default_chat_id(123456789)
 ```